apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-Authentication.md

 | `assertionAudiences` | Comma-separated list of audience urls to include in the assertion, in the addition to the entity id.
 | `serviceProviderNameIdQualifier` | If defined, will overwrite the `SPNameQualifier` attribute of the produced subject's name id.
 | `skipGeneratingAssertionNameId` | Whether generation of a name identifier should be skipped for assertions.
 Default is `false`.
+| `skipGeneratingTransientNameId` | Whether transient name identifier generation should be skipped.
+Default is `false`.
 | `skipGeneratingSubjectConfirmationInResponseTo` | Whether generation of the `InResponseTo` element should be skipped for subject confirmations.
 Default is `false`.
 | `skipGeneratingSubjectConfirmationNotOnOrAfter` | Whether generation of the `NotOnOrBefore` element should be skipped for subject confirmations.
 Default is `false`.
 | `skipGeneratingSubjectConfirmationRecipient` | Whether generation of the `Recipient` element should be skipped for subject confirmations.
 Default is `false`.